 Eligible researchers are those with a minimum of a first undergraduate degree and currently registered as a student with, or undertaking research associated with, a university or college department and with an interest in pursuing a career in higher education research.

 Applications must be submitted by the deadline.
-All Applicants must complete the online SRHE Prize for Newer Researchers Application Form.
+All Applicants must complete the online SRHE Award for Newer Researchers Application Form.

 The following criteria will be taken into consideration:-